 Before you check out the list, keep in mind that some dogs may require a checkup by a licensed veterinarian for severe itching issues.
 If the itching your dog is experiencing has been ongoing or if your dog is developing self-inflicted wounds due to itching, it's time to visit the vet!

-Chamomile & Herbal Tea Soaks
+Chamomile and Herbal Tea Soaks

 - If your dog is inconsolably itchy all over, fill up your tub or sink with warm water and let several herbal tea bags steep for three minutes.
 Remove the tea bags and let your dog soak in the bath for at least five minutes.

-50/50 Apple Cider Vinegar Water Spray
+Apple Cider Vinegar for Itchy Dogs

 - Start by grinding plain oatmeal into a powder to sprinkle in your dog’s warm bath.
-The oatmeal will typically take 10 to 15 minutes to cool down red, angry skin no matter the cause.
+The oatmeal will typically take 10 to 15 minutes to cool down red, angry skin, no matter the cause.
 It is also nontoxic, so it’s okay if your pet licks some off during their long bath.
 If this sounds like a long time for your pup to be in the tub without a struggle, try some of our techniques to Curb Bath Time Fears.

-Plain, Sugar-Free Yogurt
+Sugar-Free Plain Yogurt